 Please see Wellness Education Requirement for more information.
 Students completing bachelor's degrees are required to complete two different Wellness courses.

 † Art History electives are non-studio courses searchable in SIS with the Art History attribute of ARTH.

 ‡ Illustration Professional Electives include the following: Illustration I (ILLS-213), Digital Illustration I (ILLS-219), and Zoological and Botanical Illustration (ILLS-563).

 § CAD Studio Electives are any College of Art and Design course with a studio or lab component, per catalog restrictions.

-Studio art experience and a portfolio of original artwork are required for all programs in the schools of Art and Design.
-View the Portfolio Requirements for more information.
+Studio art experience and a portfolio of original artwork are required for all programs in the School of Art.

 Transfer course recommendations without associate degree